-- is significantly slower than that of their peers starting from the same baseline; - fails to match or better the pupil's previous rate of progress;

-• fails to close the attainment gap between the child and their peers.
+- is significantly slower than that of their peers starting from the same baseline; - fails to match or better the student's previous rate of progress; - fails to close the attainment gap between the child and their peers.

-At TBS we use a graduated response, as per the Code of Practice 2014.
+At TBS we follow the graduated response to SEND, as per the Code of Practice 2014.

-Our aim is to create inclusive learning environments, through high quality teaching, allowing all learners access to the curriculum.
-If progress is significantly slower than that of their peers starting from the same baseline and/or fails to match or better the pupil's previous rate of progress and/or fails to close the attainment gap between the child and their peers additional support or assessments will be considered.
+Our aim is to create an inclusive learning environment, through high quality teaching, allowing all learners access to the curriculum.
+If progress is significantly slower than that of their peers who start from the same baseline and/or progress fails to match or better the student's previous rate of progress and/or progress fails to close the attainment gap between the child and their peers, additional support or assessments will be considered.